SoftwareBoulevard-2018/Server/README.md

 Method: POST, URL: /estimations/getEstimationByPMAndProject', FUNCTION: receives a username and project and returns estimation.

 Method: POST, URL: /estimations', FUNCTION: receives a body with data of a estimate and creates it on the database.

-### Module 4 - "Play team role" models:

-#### TrainingAttempt.

-#### DevelopingAttempt.

-### Module 4 - "Play team role" services:

-#### TrainingAttempt.

-Method: POST, URL: /trainingAttempt/create', FUNCTION: Creates a new training attempt in the database.

-Method: POST, URL: /trainingAttempt/', FUNCTION: Gets all the training attempts based in the state.

-#### DevelopingAttempt.

-Method: POST, URL: /developingAttempt/create', FUNCTION: Creates a new developing attempt in the database.

-Method: POST, URL: /developingAttempt/', FUNCTION: Gets all the developing attempts based in the state.

-### Module 5 - Communication

-Method: GET, URL: /read/:id, FUNCTION: returns a JSON with all the received emails by the user with that id

-Method: PUT, URL: /updateState/:idEmail, FUNCTION: updates the Email with that id

-Method: POST, URL: /send/, FUNCTION: receives a body with data of a just wrote email, and creates it on database

-Method: GET, URL: /sent:id, FUNCTION: returns a JSON with all the sent emails by the user with that id